 The mission of the Catholic Worker Initiative is to feed the hungry, shelter the homeless, care for the sick, clothe the naked, visit the prisoner and work to expose and eradicate the injustices, systemic and otherwise that plague the vast majority of our human family.
-The Catholic Worker is about the belief in the sacred dignity of each and every human being on the planet.
-In a culture that worships material success , wealth and comfort, Catholic Workers seek to embrace poverty voluntarily as a way of growing closer to God and all God’s children.
+The Catholic Worker is about the belief in the sacred dignity of each and every creature on the planet.
+In a culture that worships the immediacy of technology, material success, comfort, Catholic Workers seek to embrace a type of simplicity, a reverence for all of creation as a way of growing closer to God and all God’s children.

 Our founders, Peter Maurin and Dorothy Day met each other in 1933 in the midst of the Great Depression, and conspired almost immediately to live with and among the poor, to provide hospitality for them in the guise of the aforementioned works of mercy, and to be tireless advocates of a Catholic Social teaching that applies the words of Jesus to the numerous social injustices in our own communities and around the world.
 In the words of Dorothy Day: “The greatest challenge of the day is: how to bring about a revolution of the heart, a revolution which has to start with each one of us?”